CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-06-30-hci-the-possibilities-are-endless.markdown

 ## Hacking the Microsoft Kinect

-I've owned a Microsoft Kinect since the day it was publicly released, and to this day, am continually impressed by its raw power and how it's changed the space of gaming.
+I've owned a Microsoft Kinect since the day it was publicly released, and to this day, am continually impressed by its raw power and how its changed the space of gaming.
 In doing some research, it appears like there are a few Ruby wrappers in existence that allow for direct interface with the hardware.
 Luckily, the only requirements for the software were a computer with USB ports and lots of time.

-At the high level, here are some quick data points I discovered while analyzing two ruby gems - **Kinect-Ruby Processing** and **Ruby-Freenect**:
+At the high level, here are some quick data points I discovered while analyzing two ruby gems: **Kinect-Ruby Processing** and **Ruby-Freenect**.

     - Released as Ruby Gems with dependencies.
     - Interface directly with hardware via USB.